mediachain/mediachain/rfc/mediachain-rfc-2.md

 index should require some 100 bytes of storage for each canonical to chain head mapping.
 The blockchain could easily be 10 times larger, assuming an average of 10 updates per index head.
-Thus, a a billion entities and artefacts in the Mediachain would require about 1TB of storage; this is readily available in today's public clouds.
+Thus, a a billion entities and artefacts in Mediachain would require about 1TB of storage; this is readily available in today's public clouds.

 A larger scale blockchain and index can be accomodated by sharding.